aws/aws-cdk/packages/@aws-cdk/aws-eks/README.md

 This example defines an Amazon EKS cluster with the following configuration:

-- 2x **m5.large** instances (this instance type suits most common use-cases, and is good value for money)
+- Managed nodegroup with 2x **m5.large** instances (this instance type suits most common use-cases, and is good value for money)
 - Dedicated VPC with default configuration (see [ec2.Vpc](https://docs.aws.amazon.com/cdk/api/latest/docs/aws-ec2-readme.html#vpc))
 - A Kubernetes pod with a container based on the [paulbouwer/hello-kubernetes](https://github.com/paulbouwer/hello-kubernetes) image.